billp/TermiNetwork/README.md

 <a name="middlewares"></a>

 ## Middlewares
 With Middlewares you are able to modify headers, params and response before they reach the success callback/failure callbacks.
-You can create your own middleware by implementing the **RequestMiddlewareProtocol**.
+You can create your own middlewares by implementing the **RequestMiddlewareProtocol**.
 Please see **CryptoMiddleware.swift** for an example middleware implementation.

 <a name="debug_logging"></a>